SCUBA Diving in the British Virgin Islands

 Can I go diving if I have no certification?

-There are dive boats that have Instructors or even Dive Masters.
-They can teach you the basics and then you are able to do a couple of shallow dives with them.
+There are dive boats with Instructors or even Dive Masters.
+They can teach you the basics, and then you can do a couple of shallow dives with them.

-This is fun, relaxing and gives you the chance to see if you even like it.
-Youngsters from ten years old can get involved with this making it a great family activity.
+This is fun and relaxing and gives you the chance to see if you even like it.
+Youngsters as young as ten can get involved, making it a great family activity.
 It will be remembered for decades as a great bonding and learning opportunity.

 What About RendezVous Diving in the BVI?

-This is a great option for when your charter yacht doesn’t have a professional onboard?
-Or your family wants to hang at the beach all week and not hang on an anchor in tops water while you are diving the wreck of the RMS Rhône?
-Easy Peasy!
+This is an excellent option when your charter yacht needs a professional onboard.
+Or does your family want to hang out at the beach all week and not hang out on an anchor in top water while you are diving the wreck of the RMS Rhône?
+Easy peasy!

-One of the local dive shops such as Commercial Diving or Blue Water Divers can arrange to meet your yacht.
-They usually meet around Norman Island, Peter Island or Cooper Island and they will take you off to the dive site.
-Here you can do one or two dives and then they will bring you back to your yacht.
+One of the local dive shops, such as Commercial Diving or Blue Water Divers, can arrange to meet your yacht.
+They usually meet around Norman Island, Peter Island, or Cooper Island and take you to the dive site.
+You can do one or two dives here, and they will bring you back to your yacht.

-You can read more about casual diving here (opens in a new browser)
+You can read more about casual diving here.

 Gearing Up